MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/walkthrough-deploy-and-use-the-model.md

 ms.author: heidist
 manager: cgronlun
 ---
-# Deploy the R model and use it in SQL
+# Deploy the R model and use it in SQL Server (walkthrough)
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

 In this lesson, learn how to deploy R models in a production environment by calling a trained model from a stored procedure.
 You can invoke the stored procedure from R or any application programming language that supports [!INCLUDE[tsql](../../includes/tsql-md.md)] (such as C#, Java, Python, and so forth) and use the model to make predictions on new observations.